kgann/cumin/README.md

 Eager load records without using Korma relationships.
 Specify primary and foreign keys inline.

-A call to `includes` must have an options map containing at least the primary key from the parent and the foreign key of the relationship.
+A call to `include` must have an options map containing at least the primary key from the parent and the foreign key of the relationship.

 ```clojure
 (use 'cumin.core)